-Silhouettes of soldiers from the First World War have been projected on to famous UK landmarks, including Edinburgh Castle.
+Silhouettes of First World War Tommies projected on to Edinburgh Castle

 The Tommies illuminated Marble Arch, Tate Modern, HMS Belfast, Warwick Castle, the Angel of the North, the Tyne Bridge, Titanic Belfast, Cardiff Castle and Edinburgh Castle.